 This is the format that the default Hunyuan video outputs, its basically like animated GIFs, so they are interleaving images using VP8/9 but this is not accepted by YouTube or other systems.
 So you need to convert it to a normal video format to use it.

-NOw the main thing is how long a video do you really want, well, most commercials today are on YouTube is 15 seconds, but the most critical is the first 5 seconds (voices.com), so you can see you can easily generate ad length that by first generating a single frame quickly to make sure it is ok, then restart your machine and it will take about an hour to generate the critical 5 seconds.
-Once that is done, you run it for three hours (say an afternoon).
+Now the main thing is how long a video do you really want, well, most commercials today are on YouTube is 15 seconds, but the most critical is the first 5 seconds (voices.com), so you can see you can easily generate ad length that by first generating a single frame quickly to make sure it is ok, then restart your machine and it will take about an hour to generate the critical 5 seconds.
+Once that is done, you run it for six hours (say an afternoon for an M4 Max).

 Then you can generate a few more frames and adjust the prompts